 Birds of the Indonesian Archipelago: Greater Sundas and Wallacea - James A Eaton et al. (2021), Lynx Edicions.
 2^{nd} Edition.
-We would suggest using the flexibound version of the 2^{nd} edition of this book for the tour, rather than the hardback or 1^{st} edition versions that are also available.
-Recommended for our Sulawesi and Halmahera birding tour and our Lesser Sunda Islands birding tour.
+We would suggest using the flexibound version of the 2^{nd} edition of this book, rather than the hardback or 1^{st} edition versions that are also available.
+This guide is recommended for our Bali and Java birding tour, Lombok birding tour, Sulawesi and Halmahera birding tour, and our Lesser Sunda Islands birding tour.
+This book is also good for our Borneo birding tours.

 Birds of New Guinea: Including Bismarck Archipelago and Bougainville - Phil Gregory (2017), Lynx Edicions.
-Unfortunately, there is only a hardback version of this book currently.
-Recommended for our West Papua birding tour (though also see the first book mentioned below for a good alternative).
+Unfortunately, there is only a hardback version of this book currently and it might now be out of print according to some book seller websites.
+Recommended for our West Papua birding tour and our Biak, Numfor, and Kofiau birding tour (though also see the first book mentioned below for a good alternative).

-Note: The taxonomy used in the above field guides is very advanced and ahead of its time, it is therefore quite different to the well-established world bird lists (e.g. IOC and Clements/eBird, which are gradually catching up with the taxonomy used in these field guides, i.e. accepting many of the splits/lumps suggested in the field guide).
+Note: The taxonomy used in the above field guides is very advanced and ahead of its time, it is therefore quite different to the well-established world bird lists (e.g. IOC and Clements/eBird, which are gradually catching up with the taxonomy used in these field guides, i.e. accepting many of the splits/lumps suggested in these field guides).
 We will provide everyone who books onto our Indonesian tours with a full comparative list of bird names to make the process of understanding the birds found in Indonesia easier.